Environmental Initiatives

 Solar Power Generation System

-Solar panels are installed on the roofs of the hall buildings.
-The power generated by the solar panels is converted in to AC power and used in the buildings.
+Solar panels are installed on the roofs of the Hall Buildings.
+The power they generate is converted to AC power and used in the buildings.

-The solar panels, about 600㎡ in area, generate 93kW of power.
+The solar panels, about 600 square meters in area, have generation capacity of 93kW.

-This is equivalent to electricity used in nearly 50 general households.
+This is equivalent to the electricity used in nearly 50 standard households.

 Solar Power Generation System